Big fat Indian weddings have shrunk to family gatherings.

 Those who avoided going to gyms even after paying the entire fee have been getting used to working out at home with minimum gear and equipment.

-The exodus of migrants following a nationwide lockdown showed us the real picture of the crisis.
+The exodus of migrants following a nationwide lockdown in March 2020 showed us the real picture of the crisis.
 Their struggles and challenges, with no jobs in hand, made us realise the importance of what we have.

-According to a report by CMIE, India's unemployment rate rose to 26.2% in the 3rd week of April amid coronavirus lockdown.
-This means that at least 14 crore Indians lost their jobs by this time.
+According to a report by CMIE, India's unemployment rate rose to 26.2% in the 3rd week of April 2020 amid coronavirus lockdown.
+This means that at least 14 crore Indians lost their jobs at that time.

 With no means of livelihood, it became difficult for people to survive, let alone lead extravagant lives.

-While the lockdown has been gruelling for many of us, you'll agree with me when I say some things about it are worth preserving.
+While the pandemic has been gruelling for many of us, you'll agree with me when I say some things about it are worth preserving.

 While we might question the new 'normal', most of us would secretly accept it, not wanting to go back to old ways of life.